cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: a person or thing whose presence or behavior is likely to cause embarassment or put one at a disadvantage.
 | Usage: He has become a political liability.
 |
-| absolve
-| Definition: set or declare (someone) free from blame, guilty, or responsibility.
-| Usage: The pardon absolved them of any crimes. [赦免令]
-| Usage: The court absolved him of all responsibility for the accident. [豁免]
-|
 | succinct
 | Definition: expressed clearly and in a few words.
 | Synonyms: concise